Shop

 While in college, Lee began brewing on the weekends, a hobby he would carry with him into the army.
 “Homebrewing was always Lee’s outlet from the stress of army life,” said Emily.

-Both army veterans, Lee and Emily met while serving in Colorado in the quirky town of Manitou Springs, CO.
+Both army veterans, Lee and Emily, met while serving in Colorado in the quirky town of Manitou Springs, CO.
 Emily’s friend invited her to a homebrew party.
-“This is a hippie town, so I was expecting someone with dreadlocks and instead it was Lee.
+“This is a hippie town, so I was expecting someone with dreadlocks, and instead it was Lee.
 Then, I got really interested,” said Emily.

 “I had her cleaning bottles on our first date,” laughed Lee.
-Four months later the two married.
-Both still on active duty they bounced around from Tennessee to New York, but continued to carry a passion for Colorado on their backs like a pair of seasoned hikers.
+Four months later, the two married.
+Both still on active duty, they bounced around from Tennessee to New York, but continued to carry a passion for Colorado on their backs like a pair of seasoned hikers.

-In the meantime, Lee dedicated himself to homebrewing, getting guys together to brew when he wasn’t deployed or in the field.
-One time, hobbled by hip surgery, Lee remained undeterred, rigging a plywood contraption to help him brew during his injury.
+In the meantime, Lee dedicated himself to homebrewing, gathering friends to brew when he wasn’t deployed or in the field.
+Once, hobbled by hip surgery, Lee remained undeterred, rigging a plywood contraption to help him brew during his recovery.
 While transferring the wort, the ladder broke, spilling hot liquid all over Emily’s arm.
 She ran inside to pour cold water on the burn while Lee continued to crutch around outside.
-Several minutes later he shouted, “Is the beer ruined?”
-“My arm was all bubbled up nasty and he chooses to save the beer,” said Emily.
+Several minutes later, he shouted, “Is the beer ruined?”

 After Lee returned from his fourth deployment, the two decided it was time to leave the army.
 Lee had left shortly after their daughter Madeline was born.
 “He missed her first words, her first steps, her first birthday,” said Emily.
-“When he got back we said, ‘Let’s do it.
+“When he got back, we said, ‘Let’s do it.
 Let’s live our dream and open a brewery.’”

 The pair spent two years planning Outer Range, living on the East Coast while Lee went to brewing school in Vermont at the American Brewers Guild and later interned at Other Half with Jesse Ferguson.
-“I washed about 5,000 kegs for those guys,” Lee chuckled.
+“I washed about five thousand kegs for those guys,” Lee chuckled.
 “I got my start by asking Jesse thousands of questions.”

 When it came time to open their own place, Lee and Emily used the brewery as an opportunity to move back to Colorado.